aswinnnn/pyscan/README.md

 ## 🦀 How it's done

-pyscan uses [OSV](https://osv.dev) as its database for now.
-There are plans to add a few more, given its feasible.
+pyscan uses [OSV](https://osv.dev) as its database.

-pyscan doesn't make sure your code is safe from everything.
+pyscan doesn't make sure your code is safe from everything, including yourself.
 Use all resources available to you like Dependabot, `pip-audit`, trivy and the likes.

 ## 🐰 Todo

 As of June 29, 2023:

-- [ ] Gather time to work on it (incredible task as a high schooler)
+- [x] Gather time to work on it (incredible task as a high schooler)
-- [ ] Multi-threading
+- [x] Multi-threading
 - [ ] Better display, search, filter of vulns
 - [ ] Plethora of output options (stick to >> for now)
 - [x] Benchmarks